1987:

 FLUTTER PONIES : 1987 first UK Insert.

 Along with the four new characters came two re-issues.
-In the UK, this was categorically Rosedust and Morning Glory.
+In the UK, this was definitely Rosedust and Morning Glory.
 In the North American release, I believe it was Rosedust and Lily.
 Because of the disparity, I have not included photo-links of the re-released Flutter Ponies on this page.
-In the UK, Flutter Ponies persisted in having the round puffy stickers well into 1987.

 It's also worth noting that some of the first-year only Flutter Ponies were released with the new style of wing holder, implying that the stronger design was brought into production half way through 1986 as Hasbro rethought their design.
+The fact some stores were still retailing Honeysuckle into early 1987 may explain this; it is possible that earlier characters remained in production alongside the new set, whose packaging had been updated to reflect the new ponies.

 Pretty as the Summer Wing and Windy Wing Ponies were, to me they're not half as beautiful as a winged flutter pony :D